yoon172/WiscShop-Dialogflow/README.md

+# Application Overview

+This application uses DialogFlow, a software suite by Google that allows users to build a dialog-based interface.
+A fully functional agent modifies the application state of the server via commands.

+The use of fulfillment which is an integration option of Dialogflow, connects the service with the agent.
+This allows the end user to communciate with the agent and the agent will be able to take action upon those dynamic commands.

 # WiscShop API

-The following API can be accessed at `https://mysqlcs639.cs.wisc.edu`
+The following API can be accessed at `https://mysqlcs639.cs.wisc.edu` (currently inactive)

 | Endpoint                                       | Auth Required | Token Required | Get | Post | Put | Delete |
 |------------------------------------------------|---------------|----------------|-----|------|-----|--------|